charan2r/learning-management-system/README.md

 # 🎓 Edu Nova - Online Learning Platform

-A full-stack MERN (MongoDB, Express.js, React, Node.js) web application that allows students to enroll in courses and instructors to create and manage them.
+A full-stack MERN (MongoDB, Express.js, React, Node.js) web application that allows students to enroll in IT-related courses and instructors to create and manage them.
 Integrated a chat recommendation feature with the OpenAI API to give course recommendations to students based on their preferences.

 ## 📦 Tech Stack